Beccallerina/virtual-assistants-in-families/README.md

 1: The full R script can be found on [OSF](https://osf.io/629b7/?view_only=1cd5e3d4d5ab49e782da6f14de972b0c).

-2: The dataset used for the analyses was named 'rosie'.
+2: The data set used for the analyses was named 'rosie'.

 ### Data Cleaning
 We started by filtering out variables that belonged to the joint research project not of interest for Rosie specifically.